borntofrappe/fullstack-d3/README.md

 const format = d3.format(".2f");
 ```

-In this instance, `format` can be used to describe numerical values with two numbers after the decimal point.
+In this instance `format` can be used to describe numerical values with two numbers after the decimal point.

 ```js
 format(3); // 3.00